Healing From Complex Trauma: Why It Feels So Hard and How Therapy Can Help

 You are not broken.
 And you are not alone.

-Why Healing Complex Trauma Can Feel So Lonely
+Why Healing from Complex Trauma Can Feel So Lonely

 Complex trauma leaves real imprints on the nervous system, the body, and our sense of self.
-Healing often requires support through complex trauma therapy that is gentle, relational, and grounded in the nervous system.
+Healing often requires support that is gentle, relational, and grounded in the nervous system—not just insight or willpower.

 What Is Complex Trauma?

-Complex trauma usually develops from repeated or ongoing experiences of emotional, physical, or relational harm — often beginning in childhood and involving relationships with caregivers or people who were supposed to provide safety.
+Complex trauma develops from repeated or ongoing experiences of emotional, physical, or relational harm—often beginning in childhood and involving caregivers or close relationships.

 Many people with complex trauma say things like:

-These questions make sense — especially in a culture that values pushing through instead of slowing down to listen to the body.
+These questions make sense—especially in a culture that encourages pushing through, rather than slowing down to listen to the body.

 How Complex Trauma Impacts the Nervous System